KERAS and MNIST#

 0. , 0. , 0. , 0. ], dtype=float32)

-As we did in our example, we will use categorical data.
+We will use categorical data.
 Keras includes routines to categorize data.
 In our case, since there are 10 possible digits, we want to put the output into 10 categories (represented by 10 neurons)

 from keras.utils import to_categorical